JNOSQL/jnosql-book/README.md

-# Eclipse JNoSQL one API para vários bancos NoSQL
+# Eclipse JNoSQL One API to many NoSQL databases

 ### JNoSQL